ganugasubash/HighPeakSolution/README.md

 4.Download goodie-dilemma solution.txt file in the current folder to your favorite compiler 5.Run the code
-6.Navigate to the output file created earlier 7.Solution is written to that file by the program
+6.Navigate to the output file created earlier 7.Solution is written to that file by the program.